 Philmont Scout Ranch is world famous as a Scouting mecca and backpacker’s paradise.
 But it’s known for more than its rugged beauty: It’s the people who bring that wilderness to life.

 “You first come to Philmont for the mountains,” camping director Steve Nelson says.
 “You return to Philmont because of the people.”

 Those people include men and women.
 As the Boy Scouts of America welcomes young women into all Scouting programs this year, some readers might be surprised to learn that women have been part of the Philmont experience for decades.
 They have served on staff, worked in the backcountry, and participated in treks as members of Venturing crews and individual treks.

 In the 2018 summer season, which was affected by fires that closed the backcountry, Philmont had 1,187 staff members.
 Women accounted for about one-quarter of that total, or 300 staffers.

 With diverse backgrounds, interests and levels of Scouting experience, women play key roles at the famous Scout ranch.
 Here, you’ll meet four of them.

 Miriam Kirsch Jackson, Backcountry Staffer

-Two years ago, she began working at the shooting range at Ponil, one of Philmont’s backcountry camps.
+Two years ago, she began working at Ponil, one of Philmont’s backcountry camps.
 She arrived with only a basic safety certification and virtually no Scouting or hiking experience.

-Initially, her job was “very intimidating,” she says, because her coworkers were far more experienced with the muzzle-loaders.
+Initially, her job was “very intimidating,” she says, because her coworkers were far more experienced.
 This lack of expertise made Jackson work harder.
-She pushed herself to learn as much as she could and studied firearms past the scope of her training.
+She pushed herself to learn as much as she could and studied past the scope of her training.